henafufa/RecipeApp/README.md

 # Recipe App
 It is recipe app built with vanilla javascript with fetch api and public api mealdb.
+Design idea from https://www.uidesigndaily.com/posts/sketch-recipe-app-food-mobile-day-615